PowerCommands/PowerCommands2022/Docs/Input.md

 All input strings surrounded with " (quotation mark) in this example it is one quote with the value **"This is a quote"** (This value will be returned by the **SingleQuote** property)
 ### Arguments
 All input strings not surrounded with " except for the first one (wich is the Identifier) and every argument starting with -- marks in the example it is one argument with the value **argumentOne** (This value will be returned by the **SingleArgument** property)
-### Flags
+### Options
-All arguments that is staring with the -- marks is considered as flags, and ever argument after the flag is considered as that flags value, in the example the flag **demo** has the value **myFlagValue** a flag must not have a value.
+All arguments that is staring with the -- marks is considered as options, and ever argument after the option is considered as that options value, in the example the option **demo** has the value **myOptionValue** a option must not have a value.
 ### Path
 The path is a special value if your command only should have an input that is a path, then it is usefull, you do not need to input the path in quotation marks even if it contains blank space.